 Appam or pal appam is soft and lacy South Indian style pancake that is popular in Kerala, Tamil Nadu, and also in the Island country of Sri Lanka.
 The traditional appam recipe requires the soaking of rice, urad dal, fenugreek seeds, coconuts for long hours to grind it into a batter.
 Then the batter is rest for fermenting overnight to make delicious appams.
 And this appam is usually made in aapachatti or appam pan to get a perfect shape.

 An interesting fact is that traditional appam/pal appam batter was fermented using toddy(palm wine) in the olden days in Kerala.
 Particularly, it helps in achieving soft and spongy appam.
 Since toddy is not available everywhere, it is nowadays replaced by yeast and baking soda which gives a similar taste and flavor to the dish.

-Overall, this appam is light, soft and of course healthy comforting dish to start the day with.
+Overall, this appam is light, soft, and of course, a healthy comforting dish to start the day with.
 They are not only healthy but also a perfect vegan-friendly and gluten-free dish.

 This instant Kerala style vellayappam/appam recipe will definitely help us to save a lot of time on busy days.
 In short, this instant appam recipe is a keeper dish to relish without compromising an authentic flavor and taste.

 I have used both the appam pan and regular pan to make this appam, to show how simple the dish is.